Review article of American Journal of Educational Research and Reviews

 How to cite this article:

 LI Xiang.
 The Characteristics and Thoughts of Business Ethics Education in European and American Universities.
-American Journal of Educational Research and Reviews, 2018,3:34(Accepted,Online First).
+American Journal of Educational Research and Reviews, 2018,3:34(This article has been retracted from American Journal of Educational Research and Reviews).

 .
 Hu Kepei.
 Ideological and moral cultivation and professional ethics [M].
 Beijing: Peking University Press, 2005: 225.